Electron neural closure for turbulent magnetosheath simulations: energy channels: Results

 \subsection{Pressure and heat flux}

-To provide a baseline model for anisotropic closure, we take the model~\eqref{eq:Le-Egedal} developed by~\citet{le_equations_2009} for parallel $p_\|$ and perpendicular $p_\perp$ pressure, while introducing a fitting parameter $\xi$ to better match the observations.
-This model is referred to as ``symbolic'' and is tabulated in Table~\ref{tab:R2_models}, see discussion in Section~\ref{sec:adiabatic}.
+To provide a baseline model for anisotropic closure, we take the model~\eqref{eq:Le-Egedal} developed by~\citet{le_equations_2009} for parallel $p_\|$ and perpendicular $p_\perp$ pressure, while introducing a fitting parameter $\xi$ to better match the {simulations}. {Since in our domain we have multiple current sheets driven by turbulence rather than a single one~\cite{le_equations_2009}, we choose to normalize asymptotic $\tilde{B}$ and $\tilde{n}$ in equation~\eqref{eq:Le-Egedal} to spatially averaged values.
+We then fit parallel and perpendicular pressure with a corresponding single value of $\xi$, which is thus a global quantity.}

+This model is referred to as ``symbolic'' and is tabulated in Table~\ref{tab:R2_models}, see discussion in section~\ref{sec:adiabatic}.
 It can be seen that it achieves the same $R^2$ for $p_\perp$ as the simpler double-adiabatic CGL model; however, CGL yields very poor $p_\|$ performance with a negative $R^2$.
-A negative determination score implies that the model is making predictions that are further from the ground truth than the typical variance in the data, indicating that it is not only incorrect conditional on the inputs ($n, B$) but also unconditionally.
+A negative determination score implies that the model is making predictions that are farther from the ground truth than the typical data variance, indicating that it is not only incorrect conditional on the inputs ($n, B$) but also unconditionally. {Note that here we are referring to a symbolic closure~\cite{le_equations_2009} rather than a machine learning based one, which takes more inputs.}

-In Table~\ref{tab:R2_models}, we also compare the results of the symbolic fit to those of the Multi-Layer Perceptron (MLP) and Fully Convolutional Neural Network (FCNN) introduced in Section~\ref{sec:neural_closure} with the pipeline graphically represented in Figure~\ref{fig:architecture}.
+In Table~\ref{tab:R2_models}, we also compare the results of the symbolic fit to those of the Multi-Layer Perceptron (MLP) and Fully Convolutional Neural Network (FCNN) introduced in section~\ref{sec:neural_closure} with the pipeline graphically represented in Figure~\ref{fig:architecture}.
 From Table~\ref{tab:R2_models} we see that evaluation of MLP and symbolic model~\eqref{eq:Le-Egedal} results in comparable $p_\|$ and $p_\perp$.
 In contrast, FCNN outperforms MLP on all metrics, yielding relatively good $R^2 \gtrsim 0.8$ for diagonal components of the pressure tensor.
 FCNN yields below average $R^2 \sim 0.4$ determination score for off-diagonal components, which significantly outperforms MLP $R^2 \sim 0$.